frequently asked questions

 WHO WILL BE ONSITE TO VERIFY WORK IS BEING DONE PROPERLY AND PER THE RESIDENTIAL BUILDING CODE?

-Your construction manager should also be a licensed North Carolina General Contractor with the proper license and limitation.
-Your General Contractor should also be onsite to ensure work is being done in accordance to the schedule and cost agreed to for the project, since they are contractually obligated.
+Your General Contractor should periodically be onsite to ensure work is being done in accordance to the schedule and cost agreed to for the project, since they are contractually obligated.
+Day to day operations are often monitored by a Team Lead or Superintendent.

 WHAT IS YOUR EXPERIENCE WITH THE LOCAL PERMITTING PROCESS?